Course 1: "Physiological/Symptom Control and Interdisciplinary Care Team"

-Jared L. Skillings, PhD, ABPP, FACHP, is the current President of the Academy of Clinical Health Psychology and currently services as the Director of Behavioral Medicine at Spectrum Health.
+Jared L. Skillings, PhD, ABPP, FACHP, is the current President of the Academy of Clinical Health Psychology and currently serves as the Director of Behavioral Medicine at Spectrum Health.

 Course 3: "Case Management and Community Reintegration"

-"Case Management and Community Reintegration" will focus on coordination of services for wounded warriors from governmental agencies; community, local, and regional agencies and other professional agencies that assist and facilitate their self-efficacy and return to productive family, social, and occupational roles and responsibilities.
-While polytrauma and traumatic brain injuries are often devastating to the average American and his or her family, they can take on a different meaning in the wounded warrior population
+The "Case Management and Community Reintegration" course focuses on coordination of services for wounded warriors from governmental agencies; community, local, and regional agencies; and other professional agencies that assist in their return to productive family, social, and occupational roles and responsibilities.
+While polytrauma and traumatic brain injuries are often devastating to the average American and his or her family, they can take on a different meaning in the wounded warrior population.

 Credits: 3 Credits